 Sorting Out the Real Effects of Credit Supply

-We document that banks which cut lending more during the Great Recession lent to riskier firms.
-To reconcile this evidence, we build a competitive matching model of bank-firm relationships.
-Riskier firms borrow from banks with lower holding costs or higher abilities to securitize.
-We use our sorting model to recover bank holding costs based on default probabilities and equilibrium loan rates.
-Our model attributes 60% of the Great Recession decline in corporate loans to higher bank holding costs or credit supply and 40% to elevated firm risks or credit demand.
-We interpret reduced-form panel regression estimates of the bank lending channel using our framework.
+We document that banks which cut lending more during the Great Recession were lending to riskier firms.
+To explain this evidence, we build a competitive matching model of bank-firm relationships in which risky firms borrow from banks with low holding costs.
+Based on default probabilities and equilibrium loan rates, we use our sorting model to recover the latent bank holding cost distribution.
+The measure of banks with low holding costs dropped during the Great Recession.
+This credit supply shift conservatively accounted for around 50% of the decline in corporate loans over this period.
+Our attribution cannot be captured by panel regression estimates from the bank lending channel literature.